 - growing social consciousness

-- taking leadership on issues that matter to you
+- taking action on issues that matter to them

 Community Engagement (CE): A GRADUATION Requirement